How we'd pick the best airplane seat on any flight

 Aisle seats give you freedom.
 You can get up whenever you want without asking anyone to move.
 You can stretch one leg into the aisle (carefully).
 And when the plane lands, you're first to stand and grab your bag from the overhead bin.

-Middle Seats
+Middle seats

 Best for: Nobody, honestly — but sometimes unavoidable

-Three numbers define how comfortable your seat will be:
+Three numbers define how comfortable your seat will be.

-Seat Pitch
+Seat pitch

 Seat pitch is the distance from one point on a seat to the same point on the seat in front — essentially your legroom.
 Here's a general guide:

-- 28–29 inches — Ultra-low-cost carriers (Spirit, Frontier).
+- 28–29 inches — Ultra-low-cost carriers (Frontier, for example).
 Very tight.

 - 30–31 inches — Standard domestic economy (most US airlines)